ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

-ZENYWAY commits to the use of adequate safety systems and procedures to ensure the protection and security of the records stored in the User account, in particular by means of the encryption processed by ZenyPass Applications.
+ZENYWAY commits to the use of adequate safety systems and procedures to ensure the protection and security of the records stored in the User Vault, in particular by means of the encryption processed by ZenyPass Applications.
 The Records are readable (in deciphered version) only by the User, ZENYWAY having access to the encrypted version of said records.